 As far as accommodation goes you’ll be pleased to know there are lots of options on Lewis, whether camping in a tent, touring in a campervan, or booking a room in a hotel.

-There’s a handy booking.com map further down this page that lists the main hotels, B&B’s and guesthouses, but if you’re searching for a campsite you’ll find several locations in the map below which was created by the official Visit Outer Hebrides website.
+I recommend taking a look at the Travel Supermarket website to find the best deals, but if you’re searching for a campsite you’ll find several locations in the map below which was created by the official Visit Outer Hebrides website.

 I’ve listed a few of my favourite tourist attractions on the island in the ‘Things to do’ section below, and you’ll find a map with the locations of a few sites that I’ve created visitor guides for towards the bottom of this page.